20 Examples of Common Sales Objections & Responses (2024)

 If your company doesn’t have a big brand presence, prospects will be weary of entering a relationship with you.
 After all, people do business with companies they know and trust.

-If this is the case, you’ll need to back up your sales pitch with social proof.
-Mention how you’ve helped a similar company and provide a case study to back up your claims.
+If so, you must back up your sales pitch with social proof.
+Mention how you’ve helped a similar company and provide a case study to support your claims.

 Lack of need